-According to the results, almost all AFMID that participated in the questionnaires live at home (95%).
-Majority visits a day center or activity group (55%).
-Majority of the families and AFMID do not have opportunities to attend activities close to their home (85%).
-The most frequently stated reason why the families do not attend activities was, the distance from home (11 families stated that).
-Most of the families and AFMID would be interested in cooking (65%), as less then half families would be interested in gardening (40%).
-Majority of the parents would not attend the workshops with their AFMID (70%).
-The most frequently stated reason to attend activities was acquiring new knowledge and skills.
-Most of them would like to learn about cooking and gardening through workshops and lessons guided by an experienced trainer (11 families stated that).
+According to the results, almost all AFMID that participated in the questionnaires live at home and the majority visits a day center or activity group.
+Majority of the families and AFMID do not have opportunities to attend activities close to their home.
+The most frequently stated reason why the families do not attend activities was, the distance from home.
+This confirms our assumptions that bringing education closer to home would be a good solution for the families to attend lifelong educational processes.

+Most of the families and AFMID would be interested in gardening and cooking activities but the majority of the parents would not attend the workshops with their AFMID.